remotelabz/remotelabz-docs/docs/administrators/getting-started/ubuntu-standalone.md

 ```
 and so on.

+!!! warning
+    Don't forget to modify your `/opt/remotelabz-worker/.env.local` file.
+You have to define the following parameters :
+    ADM_INTERFACE; FRONT_SERVER_IP; SSH_USER_PASSWD; SSH_USER_PRIVATEKEY_FILE; SSH_USER_PUBLICKEY_FILE
+    You have also to configure your

 #### Start your RemoteLabz Worker service
-Normally, the service remotelabz-worker is started during the installation phase and it will start automatically when your system boots but if you need to start the service manually :
+Normally, the service remotelabz-worker is started during the installation phase and it will start automatically when your system boots up.However, if you need to start the service manually :

 ```bash
 sudo systemctl start remotelabz-worker